SOLD

 Canada

-Size: 4.1x3.2x4.2 cm
+Dimensions: 4.1x3.2x4.2 cm

 Raw piece of rich silver ore showing silver leaf and arsenides.
 This piece is quite heavy for its size, proving to be chock full of high grade ore!
 Could be worth cutting open?
 Up to the buyer.
 The specimen comes from the McKinley-Darragh Mine, a famous mine named after the first two men to stake a claim at Cobalt.
 Their mine was one of the richest discovered in the Cobalt area.
 Historic!